LIMITED TIME OFFER BLACK FRIDAYsale

 Blood acts as a highway throughout your body; immune cells constantly circulate through your blood, patrolling for foreign invaders and pathogens.
 Not only does blood help these specific immune cells to find foreign invaders, but it also can act as a means of fighting infection by transporting antibodies throughout the body to where they’re needed.

-Hormone Delivery
+Hormone delivery

 Hormones are the body's chemical messengers.
 Some hormones you may have heard of include testosterone, insulin, growth hormone, melatonin, and adrenaline.
 These chemicals evoke changes in various tissues, and blood allows these chemical messages to be conveyed throughout the body.